 If history is limiting based on culture, time and geography, then what other associations may have a broader reach?

-What kind of body language communicates the idea?
+What kind of features communicate the idea?

 If I imagine human attributes in my letter forms, then I can manipulate those forms to reflect a certain mood based on human body language.

+Pareidolia is a thing our brains do to find meaning in something that may otherwise be meaningless.
+(It’s what makes us so good at finding patterns and solving problems.)
+It commonly manifests as a tendency to see faces in things, and this can extend to letterforms as well.
 Consider an uppercase I with bilateral serifs on the top and bottom.
 The upper serifs are like eyebrows, and the lower serifs like a mouth.
 If I draw them both arcing down, the I looks sad.
 If I draw the top arching up and the bottom arching down, it looks angry.
 If I draw it with both sets curving upward, it looks happy.

 How would I write while feeling or embodying the idea?